Skip to main content

 • Traditional serrated adenomas

-• (Non-neoplastic) polyps (low/no cancer risk):
+• (Non-neoplastic) polyps (low/no risk of cancer):

 • Hyperplastic polyps